zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 0b_1011_1111 => 0b_11000
 ```

-and then a modified table lookup would be applied to the resulting 5-bits.
+A modified table lookup would be applied to the resulting 5 bits.

-Here is a concrete example, let's say you want to apply ReLU to an 18-bit value.
-Let's see what the original ReLU looks like first:
+If you want to apply ReLU to an 18-bit value., first look at the original ReLU:

 ```python
 import matplotlib.pyplot as plt